The 10 most beautiful campsites in Ontario

 Campsites in Ontario are often beautiful places, but there are a select group of parks that take it to the next level.
 These are typically sites that draw backcountry campers who want to escape to the wilderness for a few days and soak up the serene beauty of the northern landscape, but there are also a few that'll appeal to even the most novice camper.

-Here are my picks for the most beautiful campsites in Ontario.
+Here some of the most beautiful campsites in Ontario.

 It's not a coincidence that many of Ontario's most beautiful parks are found way up north.
 The topography north of Lake Superior is as dramatic as we have, and you'll get an amazing look at it from the challenging Giant Trail and Thunder Bay Lookout at this park.

-The country's most southerly region is also one of its most beautiful.
+The country's most southern region is also one of its most beautiful.
 There are amazing trails all over this national park as well as great swimming in the warm waters of Lake Erie.
+TENTik reservations will have a two-night minimum on Fridays and Saturdays.

 What this park gives up in ruggedness, it gives back in the tranquil beauty of Lake Huron.
 It's all about the legendary sunsets here, which can turn the beach area into something that looks otherworldly when they're really saturated.